a45hif/developer-docs/docs/evm-tutorials/examples.md

 The following precompiled smart contracts are available on the Bittensor EVM.
 The source code can be found [on GitHub](https://github.com/opentensor/subtensor/blob/main/precompiles).

-Code examples used throughout are provided by OTF, and come from [this repository.](https://github.com/opentensor/evm-bittensor/tree/main/examples).
+Code examples used throughout this section are provided by the _Opentensor Foundation_ (_OTF_), and come from [this repository](https://github.com/opentensor/evm-bittensor/tree/main/examples).

 ## Examples

 - [Convert Ethereum (H160) Address to Substrate (SS58)](./convert-h160-to-ss58): Learn how to convert between H160 and SS58 address formats
-- [Converting Between Ethereum and Substrate Addresses](./convert-h160-to-ss58): Learn how to convert between H160 and SS58 address formats

 ## Standard Ethereum Precompiles